erikthered/wordcount/README.md

 ## Approach

+I used streams to break each line of the text file down into a stream of Strings, and then accumulated the words into a Map<String, Integer> while incrementing the count on duplicates.
+I did try to normalize by shifting everything to lower case and stripping out punctuation/special characters.

 ## Areas for Potential Improvement

 Sanitizing the text was done pretty naively, I didn't think it was worth the effort right now to do thing like balancing quotes and trying not to exclude contractions.

+The speed could potentially be improved by using parallel streams and collecting to a ConcurrentHashMap.